gethinode/hinode/content/en/docs/shortcodes/mimage/usage.md

 Parameter|Description
 ---|---
 src|Required url or relative path of the image, e.g. "img/example.jpg".
 It is either a URL, an image located in the assets folder or an image located relatively to the current page.
-This is also the search order for the image. title|Optional alternative title of the image. mode|Optional flag indicating if the image should support color modes.
+See also {{< link "#image-source" >}}Image-source{{< /link >}}. title|Optional alternative title of the image. mode|Optional flag indicating if the image should support color modes.
 Default is "false". ratio|Optional ratio of the image, either "1x1", "3x2", "4x3", "16x9", or "21x9".
-Do not use the parameter to keep the original aspect ratio of the image. outer|Optional class attribute of the outer div element, e.g. "img-wrap". inner|Optional class attribute of the inner img element, e.g. "rounded". class|Optional class attribute of the inner img element.
+Do not use the parameter to keep the original aspect ratio of the image. portrait|Optional flag to adjust the ratio from landscape to portrait.
+The image itself is not rotated, only the crop area is adjusted. outer|Optional class attribute of the outer div element, e.g. "img-wrap". inner|Optional class attribute of the inner img element, e.g. "rounded". class|Optional class attribute of the inner img element.
 Available for backwards compatibility.
 When both 'inner' and 'class' are provided, 'class' will be ignored.